 Next, add in the shallots and cook for about 2 to 3 minutes.
 The idea is to cook off the rawness of the shallot, then add in the tomatoes and cook an additional few minutes.

-To finish the sauce add about 1 to 2 tsp of fresh lemon juice and finely chop some parsley and add to the sauce.
+To finish the sauce add about 1 to 2 teaspoon of fresh lemon juice and finely chop some parsley and add to the sauce.
 Lastly, taste season & adjust.
 Like, does it need a pinch of salt?
 Likely ?

 Crispy Chicken Piccata w/ Butter Caper Sauce